chiaolun/science_notes/logseq/version-files/incoming/pages/2025 spring physics lectures.md

 			  logseq.order-list-type:: number
 			- If two bodies exert forces on each other, these forces have the same magnitude but opposite directions. logseq.order-list-type:: number
+		- ### Conservation of Momentum
+			- By the 3rd law, the decelerating force each object is experiencing is the same in magnitude but opposite in direction.
+			  By the 2nd law, the acceleration experienced is inversely proportional to the mass of each object.
+			  $m_1v_1 \rightarrow m_1v_1 + F \Delta t$
+			  $m_2v_2 \rightarrow m_2v_2 - F \Delta t$
+			- Therefore, as long as there are no external forces, the sum of $m$ multiplied by $v$ is always the same.
+This fact follows straightforwardly from Newton's Laws and is called the conservation of momentum.
 		- ### Stages of a Collision
 			- Objects approach each other with some relative velocity v, each initially experiencing no net force. logseq.order-list-type:: number